Skip to navigation Skip to content

 The following liaison form is completed by Centrelink International Services (CIS) and sent to Republic of Korea.

-Australia/Republic of Korea Agreement on Social Security - Liaison Form (AUS187KR)
+• AUS187KR - Australia/Republic of Korea Agreement on Social Security

-For assistance with creating and completing the liaison form, see: Agreement liaisons, NZ CICs and exchange of information.
+For help with creating and completing the liaison form, see: Agreement liaisons, NZ CICs and exchange of information.

 Korean liaison form + Read more ...

-The following forms are completed by Republic of Korea or the customer and are returned to Centrelink International Services (CIS).
+The following liaison form is completed by Republic of Korea and sent to Centrelink International Services (CIS).

 연 락 서 식 - LIAISON FORM (KOR/AUS3)